DREAMXFAR/SP-Ctrl/README.md

 #### Evaluation

 1. Here are codes for evaluating with [ViTPose](https://github.com/ViTAE-Transformer/ViTPose).
-To run the evaluation, you need to prepare the environment for ViTPose following the instructions [here](and put our checkpoints under `./checkpoints`. ).
+To run the evaluation, you need to prepare the environment for ViTPose following the instructions [here](https://github.com/ViTAE-Transformer/ViTPose?tab=readme-ov-file#usage), and put our checkpoints under `./checkpoints`.

 1. Download the pre-trained ViTPose checkpoints.
-We use the official pre-trained [ViTPose+-H](and put our checkpoints under `./checkpoints`. ) for AP-10K, and mmpose [ViTPose-H-humanart-coco](https://mmpose.readthedocs.io/en/latest/model_zoo/body_2d_keypoint.html#topdown-heatmap-vitpose-on-humanart).
+We use the official pre-trained [ViTPose+-H](https://github.com/ViTAE-Transformer/ViTPose?tab=readme-ov-file#animal-datasets-ap10k-apt36k) for AP-10K, and mmpose [ViTPose-H-humanart-coco](https://mmpose.readthedocs.io/en/latest/model_zoo/body_2d_keypoint.html#topdown-heatmap-vitpose-on-humanart).

 1. Run the test with provided scripts.
 We provide our config files of ViTPose under `tools/eval_vitpose_metrics/config` for reference.
 We recommend users to have a look at the codes before running them.